Claire Hopkins

 Claire Hopkins FRCS is a British Ear, Nose & Throat (ENT) surgeon at Guy's Hospital and Professor of Rhinology at King's College London.
 She is the President of the British Rhinological Society.
 During the COVID-19 pandemic, Hopkins successfully campaigned to have anosmia recognised as a symptom of COVID-19 in the United Kingdom.

 Early life and education

 Hopkins studied physiology and medicine at the University of Oxford and gained her Doctor of Medicine (DM) degree in 2004.
 Whilst at Oxford, Hopkins was awarded the Martin Wronker Prize for Medicine.
 She trained in otorhinolaryngology at Guy's and St Thomas' NHS Foundation Trust, where she was appointed a fellow in rhinology.
 At the start of her career endoscopic sinus surgery was becoming more commonplace.
 Early in her clinical training Hopkins worked on the National Audit of Sinonasal surgery, with whom she conducted one of the first multi-centre outcome studies in sinus surgery.
-The study, Sino-Nasal Outcome Test (SNOT) 22, is a patient-reported measure of outcome outcome measure, and it is now used both nationally and internationally.
+The study, Sino-Nasal Outcome Test (SNOT) 22, is a patient-reported measure of outcome, and it is now used both nationally and internationally.